 On April 16, the Football Scholars Forum met to discuss Soccernomics by Stefan Szymanski and Simon Kuper.
 Szymanski, Stephen J. Galetti Professor of Sport Management at the University of Michigan, joined us in East Lansing while Simon Kuper participated via Skype.
 For Twitter timeline click… Continue Reading Soccernomics at the Football Scholars Forum

 As part of the Speaker Series for the Department of History, Jerry Davila will be giving a talk on Thursday, April 11, 3:30pm in room 255 Old Horticulture.
 Davila is a Professor of History at the University of Illinois at Urbana-Champaign.
-“Race Mixture in the Land of the Future” The decolonization of West African nations […]
+“Race Mixture in the… Continue Reading Speaker Series: Jerry Davila, “Race Mixture in the Land of the Future”

 Ashley Wiersma’s academic blog, Colonialism Through the Veil, was recently featured on Settler Colonial Studies, a website affiliated with the field’s peer-reviewed journal and edited by Lorenzo Veracini and Edward Cavanagh.